cultureandempire/cultureandempire.github.io/cande.md

 And subconsciously, we seem to value personality disorders as long as they don't touch us personally.
 The heroes and heroines of popular culture are often extraordinarily violent, manipulative, or emotional.
 A small amount of instability makes people attractive to others as long as it's combined with intelligence and beauty.
 Many men classify women along a "crazy-beautiful" scale.
 It's not just that we men tolerate more craziness in prettier women; we expect it.
 And as Waylon Jennings sings, ladies love outlaws.

-So taking the theory of a biological basis for personality disorders and adding a heavy layer of "sometimes you have to be crazy to survive," I'll propose the "Borgia Hypothesis" of personality disorders after Cesare Borgia, the model for Machiavelli's "Prince", who [shocked da Vinci and Machiavelli](http://articles.washingtonpost.com/2010-01-31/news/36899052_1_cesare-borgia-renaissance-man-savvy-diplomat) with his "amoral and pragmatic methods."
+So taking the theory of a biological basis for personality disorders and adding a heavy layer of "sometimes you have to be crazy to survive," I'll propose the "Borgia Hypothesis" of personality disorders after Cesare Borgia, the model for Machiavelli's "Prince," who [shocked da Vinci and Machiavelli](http://articles.washingtonpost.com/2010-01-31/news/36899052_1_cesare-borgia-renaissance-man-savvy-diplomat) with his "amoral and pragmatic methods."

 The Borgia Hypothesis says that personality disorders are evolved aspects of social behavior, and that they have a biological basis.
 Further, these aspects are not diseases, they are indeed powerful assets in certain situations.
 However, they can become dysfunctional in societies that have no use for them.
 In a violent and unstable society, being manipulative, charming, egocentric, and lacking all empathy for others is a winning strategy.
 In a peaceful and stable society, it is a dangerous mental disorder.
 In some circumstances, the ability to instantly project powerful emotions is a key to survival.
 In others, it is disruptive and antisocial.